j2kao/fcc_nn_research/README.md

 # fcc_nn_research

-Cleaned-up versions of notebooks used in researching public comments for FCC Proceeding 17-108 (Net Neutrality Repeal).
+(somewhat) cleaned-up versions of notebooks used in researching public comments for FCC Proceeding 17-108 (Net Neutrality Repeal).
 I am posting the notebook for Exploratory Data Analysis first, and will include others as they are cleaned up.

 ## Where's the data?